FireFox2000000/Moonscraper-Chart-Editor/README.md

 ### WARNING ###

 This project contains licensed assets such as Un4seen's "bass", "Bass.Net" and several icons.
-Please view the appropriate attribution documentions and licensing information if you intend to use these resources.
+Please view the appropriate attribution documentation and licensing information if you intend to use these resources.

 ### What is this repository for? ###